ACannamela/Realms/Omnibus.md

 For those who are not familiar with what playing in a LARP entails, it is a lot like acting.
 The difference is that while the event staff sets the stage, the lines are all yours.
-You decide what “part” you want to play.
+You decide what "part" you want to play.
 Are you a mage, a warrior, a noble, or all of the above?
 Once you arrive at the event site you slip into your character.
 You stop acting like yourself and begin acting like your new persona.
-The Realms uses foam-padded “weapons” to simulate combat and has an intricate magic system to represent all sorts of things we wouldn’t be able to do in real life.
+The Realms uses foam-padded "weapons" to simulate combat and has an intricate magic system to represent all sorts of things we wouldnâ€™t be able to do in real life.
 The system is designed to help resolve situations that we cannot practically resolve on our own.
 Specifics of the Realms system will be discussed in more detail later on.
 You're in the Realms now and you'll never be